Alex-ChanHC/rag-mcp-app/README.md

 # RAG MCP Application

-This project combines a Retrieval-Augmented Generation (RAG) system with the Model Context Protocol (MCP) to create a powerful, modular AI application.
-It features a dedicated MCP server (`rag_server.py`) that exposes RAG capabilities and a weather tool, and a client UI (`client_ui.py`) that uses an orchestrator LLM to interact with these tools.
+This project demonstrates a powerful, modular AI application using the Model Context Protocol (MCP).
+The architecture follows a clean agent-tool-resource model: a central orchestrator LLM acts as the agent, consuming tools provided by a lean MCP server to access various resources.

+The core components are:
+-   **`client_ui.py`**: A Gradio-based client that houses the single orchestrator LLM.
+This agent is responsible for all reasoning, including deciding when to use tools and generating final responses based on tool outputs.
+-   **`rag_server.py`**: A lightweight MCP server that provides tools to access resources.
+It does not contain any LLM.
+The available tools are:
+    -   `search_knowledge_base`: Accesses a ChromaDB vector database (the resource) to retrieve relevant information.
+    -   `get_weather`: Accesses an external weather API (the resource).

+This separation of concerns makes the system highly modular and easy to extend.

 ## Project Structure

 -   `rag-mcp-app/`
-    - `data/`: Directory for your PDF documents to be indexed by the RAG system.
+    -   `data/`: Directory for your PDF documents to be indexed.
-    - `chroma_db/`: Directory where the ChromaDB vector store will be persisted.
+    -   `chroma_db/`: Directory where the ChromaDB vector store is persisted.
-    - `rag_server.py`: The MCP server that hosts the RAG and weather tools.
+    -   `rag_server.py`: The MCP server that provides tools.
-    - `client_ui.py`: The client application with a Gradio UI that orchestrates LLM calls and tool usage.
+    -   `client_ui.py`: The client application with the orchestrator LLM and Gradio UI.
-    - `ingest.py`: A script to load and index your PDF documents into the vector database.
+    -   `ingest.py`: Script to index PDF documents into the vector database.
-    - `.env.example`: An example configuration file.
-Copy this to `.env` to configure the application.
+    -   `.env`: Your local configuration file.
-    - `requirements.txt`: Lists all project dependencies.
+    -   `requirements.txt`: Project dependencies.
-    - `README.md`: This file.

 ## Getting Started

 ### Prerequisites

-*   **Python 3.11+**: Ensure you have Python installed.
+*   **Python 3.13+**: Ensure you have a compatible Python version installed.
 *   **Ollama**: Install Ollama from [ollama.ai](https://ollama.ai/) and ensure it's running.
-*   **Ollama Models**: Pull the necessary models for the client's orchestrator LLM and the RAG LLM (if using Ollama).
-The defaults are `qwen3:1.7b`.
+*   **Ollama Model**: Pull the model for the orchestrator LLM.
+The default is `qwen3:1.7b`.
     ```bash
     ollama pull qwen3:1.7b
     ```
-*   **Google API Key**: If using Gemini, set your `GOOGLE_API_KEY` in the `.env` file.
+*   **Google API Key**: For document embeddings, set your `GOOGLE_API_KEY` in the `.env` file.

 ### Installation

-1.  **Clone the repository (if you haven't already):**
+1.  **Clone the repository and navigate into it.**
-    ```bash
-    git clone <your-repo-url>
-    cd rag-mcp-app
-    ```

 2.  **Create and Activate a Virtual Environment:**
     ```bash
     python -m venv .venv
-    # On Windows:
+    # On Windows: .\.venv\Scripts\activate
-    .\.venv\Scripts\activate
-    # On macOS/Linux:
+    # On macOS/Linux: source .venv/bin/activate
-    source .venv/bin/activate
     ```

 3.  **Install Dependencies:**